 UWM has several formal processes to address concerns, grievances, appeals, and complaints.
 Here are the processes that students most commonly utilize.
 If you do not see a process, please contact the unit directly to inquire more about their process.
 You can also contact the Dean of Students Office for assistance.

 Academic departments hear complaints and appeals related to grades, instructors, courses, or academic programs.
-Students can also submit complaints to their Academic Dean if their concern is unresolved by the academic department or appeal committee.
+Students can also submit complaints to the Academic Dean for the school/college that oversees the course/program if their concern is unresolved by the academic department or appeal committee.
 Procedures for these matters are set by the school or college and follow this UWM grade appeal policy.

 Students can also make requests to their academic departments to add or drop courses after the deadlines or to withdraw from all courses.
 Students are encouraged to work with their academic advisor regarding these matters.

-Students may also contact the appropriate assistant or associate dean within their school or college for additional support:
+Students may also contact the appropriate director, assistant dean, or associate dean within their school or college for additional support:

 - Peck School of the Arts, Robert Grame